badlydrawnrob/badlydrawnrob.github.io/README.md

 .grid .col2

-/* You should be using raw html wherever possible (cut code down!) */ /* Only lean into Thema styles where it's hard to discern what's happening */ .gl-header
+/* You should be using raw html wherever possible (cut code down!) */ /* Here we're directly styling html elements so no need for `.gl-header` class */ header header h1 header h1 strong header h1 strong a

-.gl-header h1
-.gl-header h1 strong
+/* Only lean into Thema styles where it's:
+/*   (a) Obvious that you'll need multiple `header` elements on the same page       */ /*   (b) Internal class names relate to parent (we may as well add class to parent) */ /*   (c) It's hard to ascertain what's happening in the code without a class        */ /* NEVER presuppose you'll need (a), (b), or (c) until it actually happens (YAGNI)  */ .gl-header
+.gl-h-wrapper
-.gl-header h1 strong a
+.gl-h-wrapper h1

-/* Items are grouped together so they're easy to find */ /* Ideally class names should be singular and short  */ .gl-style         /* A suitable unique name */ .gl-s-item        /* You can use named comment headers */ .gl-si-left       /* Or `.gl-s-item.left` */ .gl-sil-whysolong /* You should rarely need this many nested class names */
+/* Items are grouped together with comment headers so they're easy to find */ .gl-style         /* A suitable, singular, unique short name */ .gl-s-item        /* Abbreviated with inner child name       */ .gl-si-list       /* Similar naming convention for children  */ .gl-sil-whysolong /* Rarely nest classes 3+ levels deep      */

-/* If it's a variant, prefer the direct parent to be styled (rather than container) */ .gl-header        /* We don't style the parent in this instance ... */ .gl-h-title
+/* For variants of a class, prefer styling the direct parent (not the container) */ .gl-header        /* The container never changes in this instance */ .gl-h-title       /* Only our `-title` changes between pages      */ .gl-h-title.right /* `.right` or `-right` are equally valid       */
-.gl-h-title.right /* Because the child is the only thing that moves */

-/* Otherwise, variants can be added to the outermost element   */ /* The old style was `.gl-header-variant` which is a bit safer */ .gl-header.dark /* Aim to use unique singular classnames (or add a `.dark123` number) */ .gl-h-title
+/* Add variants to the outermost element rarely: prefer standardised components */ /* For safety you could randomise the class name (Thema uses `5TD-EE-A`)     */ .gl-header.dark /* Like Thema we could randomise this class name `.dark123`  */ .gl-h-title     /* Is there a VERY good reason to deviate from `.gl-header`? */
-.gl-ht-inner

-/* In Thema, qualifiers have numbers to start, like `5TD-EE-A` ... */
-/* Could this be utilised for something?! */
-.dark123

 /* Page-level sections (even if repeated) should be used */ /* I don't like the GPS #id#section as it's ugly.
 This way you could always */ /* reuse the `.namedsection` in another `#page` (might be a bit confusing)  */
 #pagename
-#pagename section       /* PREFER THIS STYLE (raw html) */
+#pagename section       /* PREFER STYLING RAW HTML over class names  */
-#pagename .namedsection /* If two words ...  */
+#pagename .namedsection /* If you _must_ use more than one word ...  */
-#pagename .ns-item      /* Perhaps we use initials like `.ns` for short */
+#pagename .ns-item      /* You could use initials for child elements */
 #pagename .nsi-position /* Again, fewer "codes" are better           */

-/* If we find we need a page style on a different page ... */ /* Move that class name up in the hierarchy (with global styles) */ /* #pagename .namedsection */
-.gl-namedsection
+/* You can move items up the hierarchy (from page style to global style) */ /* As we prefer standardised components over variety, move to a `.gl-` style */ .gl-section /* from `#pagename .section` */
 ```

 If there's no need for class names — don't add them!
 There's two ways we could design this navigation, and the first route is totally valid.